hamza-sabat/enterpriseSoftwareEngineering/README.md

 A full-stack web application for managing cryptocurrency portfolios, tracking market prices, and analyzing investment performance.
 This project demonstrates enterprise software engineering principles and practices.

-### Solution Overview
+## Solution Overview

-The application is built using a modern tech stack with a focus on scalability, security, and user experience.
-It features a React-based frontend with Material UI, Node.js/Express backend, and MongoDB database with Mongoose ODM.
-The architecture follows a modular approach for maintainability and scalability.
+This Cryptocurrency Portfolio Manager is a full-stack web application that provides comprehensive tools for managing cryptocurrency investments.
+The application is built with a **clear separation between layers**:

+1. **React Frontend** - Modern, responsive UI built with React.js
+2. **Express Middleware Layer** - Request processing, validation, and security
+3. **Backend Services Layer** - Core business logic and data operations
+4. **MongoDB Backend** - Data persistence and storage

+The application allows users to track their cryptocurrency investments, view real-time market data, and analyze portfolio performance through an intuitive dashboard interface.

 ### Project Aim & Objectives